Roshi-Codes/BlueTeamBeast/README.md

 # BlueTeamBeast
-Powershell Scripts for Blue Teams and Incident Responce.
+Scripts for Blue Teams and Incident Responce.

 Disclaimer: I am GCIH (July 2019) GCIA (November 2019) and GCFE (June 2020) certified.
 However all information here and within this repository is given as a general guide to help fellow incident responders, it is given with NO WARRENTY and NO GUARANTEE of effectiveness.
 If you are concerned with any advice in here or not sure on anything I suggest doing your own further research or pay an expert to implement a solution for you.

 This repository contains a series of scripts to aid in a range of blue team tasks across your network.
+Most scripts will be in PowerShell.
+The goal is to eventually also add resources that could be used elsewhere such as Splunk and Kibana dashboards.

+I will start by uploading scripts to help with the preparation phase of the IR cycle.
+Deploying agents and baselining systems.

 The scripts use WinRM (Windows Remote Management).
 As with many things there are multiple ways to achive your end goals, with these scripts I have used WinRM across a domain setting.
 This allows you to use a terminal that is not joined to the domain, for instance a dedicated IR device, to manage Windows assets joined to the domain.